 SABIC's sustainability is guided by a materiality analysis to ensure that resources target the most important issues for our stakeholders and business success.
-In order to focus our resources on the elements of our business that are most important to sustainability and our stakeholders, we conducted a risk and opportunity analysis in 2011 and refreshed it in 2013.
-In conducting the examination of potential material apects for our business, we defined a comprehensive set of 28 sustainability issues across environmental, social, and economic dimensions.
+In order to focus our resources on the elements of our business that are most important to sustainability and our stakeholders, we conducted a risk and opportunity analysis in 2011 and refreshed it in 2013, and completed a full refresh in 2018.
+The description of the materiality process and outcome are in the Report.